Skip to content

 Darker Version of Naval

 Since Naval does have a very deep LRV at 4, what you might actually want is a less saturated color.
+You might like Sherwin Williams Inkwell or Benjamin Moore Soot.

-Sherwin Williams Naval Color Palette
+Sherwin Williams Naval in a Color Palette

 Here is Naval with a few popular paint colors, and a couple of my favorite pairings: